binarymee/blog/content/blog/new-beginnings/index.md

 I learned driving four wheelers.
 I bought a car without much thought process.
 I just liked the customer support I got in nexa showroom and decided to buy Baleno.
 One another instance of how customer success and support is important for any business.
 I am happy that I didn't go with any used car, which was my first decision.

 I lost and gained weight back.
 I started working out really hard by the end of 2017.
 Around mid of the year 2018, I was in the best shape that I was in past few years.
 After May, I couldn't keep it up and compromised my diet and workout.

-I settled for a usual routine.
-Work to Home to Work infinite loop.
-I thought of getting out of it but couldn't do much because of the new responsibilities that I had.

 I was so optimistic at the beginning of the year and I added 30 books as 2018 Reading Challenge in Goodreads.
 I just completed 6 books.